-Nonresidential Compliance Manual would be updated to include a new section 4.6.2.10 High-rise residential occupancy requirement to prescriptively require electric ducted heat pump systems for high-rise residential occupancies.
+The Nonresidential Compliance Manual would be updated to include a new section 4.6.2.10 High-rise residential occupancy requirement to prescriptively require electric ducted heat pump systems for multifamily buildings four stories and greater.
 It would include the gas supplemental heating requirement for Climate Zone 16.